Staying Safe Online

 - Make sure your child understands what to do if they see or hear about something that makes them feel uncomfortable - telling an adult, and using block or report functions on individuals concerned.

 - Be aware of what your child is accessing and, ideally, learn about it.
-Be aware that just because a site is safe doesn't necessarily mean that all the content on it is going to appropriate for children.
+Be aware that just because a site is safe doesn't necessarily mean that all the content on it is going to be appropriate for children.

 - Use child friendly alternatives where possible.
 For instance, use Youtube Kids rather than Youtube.